Noweisri/Encryption-Algorithms-GUI/README.md

 6. Add your Changes To the Code, To Know How to Add your Algorithm Click [Tips for editing code](#Tips-for-editing-code).

-7. After you finish the code, upload the project and merge it with ours [here](#Upload-Project-Guide).
+7. After you finish the code, upload the project and merge it with ours, to know how click [here](#Upload-Project-Guide).

 ## Tips for editing code